-- The pupil's Statement of SEN/ EHC plan identifies a banding level which reflects the pupil's current needs.
-This is agreed through discussion between the school and the Local Authority. - W This is kept under review to ensure that each pupil and each class group is staffed appropriately. - 13 How are parents involved in the school?
+- The pupil's Statement of SEN/EHC plan identifies a banding level which reflects the pupil's current needs.
+This is agreed through discussion between the school and the Local Authority. - Make This is kept under review to ensure that each pupil and each class group is staffed appropriately.

+13 How are parents involved in the school?
 How can I be involved?

-- We believe that a pupil's education is a partnership between parents and teachers; therefore we are committed to developing strong communication with parents and carers and communicate regularly. - W Parents and carers are invited to all review meetings and a number of parents' events each year. - W There is a parents, teachers, friends association (PTFA) as well as parent representation on the Governing Body. - W Our Parent Partnership Committee is designed to promote partnership between home and school and this meets at least every half term.
-There is a formal questionnaire for parents on an annual basis and this helps to inform school improvement. - Family and friends are regularly invited to join in special school days, attend performances, special assemblies and a range of social functions. - Our Parent Support Group meets monthly and focuses on specific topics such as; speech and language, Makaton, Attention Autism, Sleep Scotland, phonics, e-safety and manual handling. - There are parent support groups that welcome any parent of a child with special needs within the local community.
+- We believe that a pupil's education is a partnership between parents and teachers; therefore we are committed to developing strong communication with parents and carers and communicate regularly. - Parents and carers are invited to all review meetings and a number of parents' events each year. - ₩ There is a parents, teachers, friends association (PTFA) as well as parent representation on the Governing Body. - Our Parent Partnership Committee is designed to promote partnership between home and school and this meets at least every half term.
+There is a formal questionnaire for parents on an annual basis and this helps to inform school improvement. - Family and friends are regularly invited to join in special school days, attend performances, special assemblies and a range of social functions. - Our Parent Support Group meets monthly and focuses on specific topics such as; speech and language, Makaton, Attention Autism, Sleep Scotland, phonics, e-safety and manual handling. - There is a monthly Behaviour Support Group for parents and a monthly Early Years Support Group (SEEDS).
+Our groups welcome any parent of a child with special needs within the local community.